Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 Initiating Arbitration

 The arbitration process typically begins with the drafting and signing of an arbitration agreement, which can be either embedded within a broader contract or as a standalone document.
-Given Brooklyn’s diverse cultural and commercial environment, arbitrators often possess specialized knowledge relevant to local industries such as shipping, manufacturing, and creative services.
+Given Brooklyn’s diverse cultural and commercial environment, arbitrators often possess specialized knowledge relevant to local industries including local businesses.
 Once initiated, parties select an arbitrator or panel of arbitrators, commonly through mutual agreement or via institutional arbitration bodies.

 Selection of Arbitrators